19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (d) by any person on the high seas where the offence is piracy by the law of nations;

 (e) by any person within or outside Singapore where the offence is punishable under and by virtue of the provisions of the Hijacking of Aircraft and Protection of Aircraft and International Airports Act (Cap.
-124) or the Maritime Offences Act 2003; and
+124) or the Maritime Offences Act (Cap.
+170B); and

 (f) in any place or by any person if it is provided in any written law that the offence is triable in Singapore.

-[10/78; 16/93]
+[10/78; 16/93; 26/2003]

 (2) The High Court may pass any sentence allowed by law.